Frequently Asked Questions

 You do not need to have registered the death to begin making arrangements with your chosen funeral firm.
-However, in order for the funeral to take place it is necessary to have registered the death.
+However, in order for the funeral to take place, it is necessary to have registered the death.
 The funeral itself cannot proceed without the death being registered.
-It is for this reason that some funeral firms may be reluctant to make arrangements for a funeral before they are given the registrar’s Certificate for Burial or Cremation (the “Green Form”).
+It is for this reason that some funeral firms may be reluctant to make arrangements for a funeral before they have received the registrar’s Certificate for Burial or Cremation (the “Green Form”).

 We have never been a religious family - do we have to have a vicar to take the ceremony?

 No, there is no requirement to hold a religious funeral service and there are a number of alternatives.
 Perhaps a relative or friend could take the service if they feel able to do so.
 Other members of the congregation could speak or read verses or poems.
 The British Humanist Association, Institute of Civil Funerals and Fellowship of Professional Celebrants have networks of officiants who will provide a very personal non religious ceremony.
 Ask your funeral firm for more information or, to organise a humanist ceremony, visit humanist.org.uk or iocf.org.uk It is important to remember that a humanist ceremony is not the same as a non religious ceremony.